RAJASEKHARRAGIRI/taylor-trends-spa/README.md

 * Build Tool: Angular CLI

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is proprietary software and is licensed under the Taylor Trends company.
+Unauthorized copying, modification, distribution, or use of this project without explicit permission from Taylor Trends is strictly prohibited.

+For more details, please refer to the LICENSE file.

 ## Contact
 For any inquiries or suggestions, please reach out to